DNWMNCR/JavaForSmallTeams/tests/900_testing_FAQS.md

 This is easy to follow, but a little verbose.
 It is also easy to forget to include the call to `fail()` if you are not test driving your code.

 JUnit now provides an alternate solution in the form of the 'ExpectedException' method rule.
-This allows for more fine grained exception checking.
+This allows for more fine grained exception checking:

 ```java
 @Rule